 - Painting Surface: If you’re working on a porous surface, such as canvas or paper, the paint can seep into the material and potentially cause harm if ingested; it’s best to avoid painting on surfaces that will come into contact with food or drink.

-How to choose the best Acrylic Paint?
+How to choose the best Toxicity of Acrylic Paint?

 It is essential to read the labels of your acrylic paints and follow the manufacturer’s instructions.
 Look for paints labeled as “non-toxic” or “AP-certified,” which means they have been tested and deemed safe for use by the Art and Creative Materials Institute (ACMI).

 Other than this, choosing the best acrylic paint can depend on various factors, such as your skill level, project requirements, and personal preferences.
 Here are some things to consider when selecting acrylic paint:

 - Pigment Quality: The quality of the paint depends on its pigments.
 Higher-quality paints have better pigmentation, consistency, and coverage and are less likely to crack or fade over time.
 The quality of acrylic paint can vary depending on the brand and price point.
 Investing in higher-quality paints is generally good if you use them frequently or for important projects.

 - Color range: Look for a brand of acrylic paint that offers a wide range of colors, or at least the colors you’ll need for your project.
 Some brands may also offer specialty colors or metallics that can add a unique touch to your artwork.

 - Drying time: Acrylic paints can dry quickly, an advantage or disadvantage depending on your needs.
 If you need more time to blend colors or change your painting, consider using acrylic retarders to slow drying.